 Another idea is to chill the bowl and the flour before you start mixing.
 It might be easier if you measure the flour, place it in the bowl, and then stick it in the refrigerator for a while.

 Don’t let the butter melt or become squishy while you’re trying to blend the dough.
-If you see this happening, then you might be able to counter it by placing the bowl in the fridge for 10 minutes.
+If you see this happening, you might be able to counter it by placing the bowl in the fridge for 10 minutes.

 2 – Using the Wrong Type of Flour